MartinChristiaan/video-trimmer-vibe/design.md

 Preview images for which the timestamp is not included in a trim, the opacity should be a bit lower.

 When the trim is confirmed, the video as well as the start and stop positions are stored in a text file by the server.
 A seperate file should be used for each videos to store clips/trims.

+For now, generate a frontend for this which is styled beautifully, with a blue green gradient in the background.